FRC1257/research-2019/README.md

 ```

 ### TargetX
+**Datatype:** Double ArrayList

-TargetX represents the horizontal angle the target is from the center of the camera's vision (or crosshair)
+TargetX represents the horizontal angle the target is from the center of the camera's vision (or crosshair) measured in degrees.

 ### TargetY
+**Datatype:** Double ArrayList

+TargeyY represents the vertical angle the target is from the center of the camera's vision (or crosshair) measured in degrees.

 ### TargetA
+**Datatype:** Double ArrayList

+TargetA represents the percent area of the screen the bounding box around the target on the screen takes up; the area of the screen taken up by the target.

 ### TargetV
+**Datatype:** Boolean ArrayList

+TargetV represents whether the target is on the screen or not.

 ### TargetS
+**Datatype:** Double ArrayList

+TargetS represents the rotation/skew of the target measured in degrees.

 ### Latency
+**Datatype:** Short ArrayList

+Latency is time time it takes for the feed from the camera to get to the RoboRIO.

 ### TargetShort
+**Datatype:** Double ArrayList

+TargetShort is the short side of the target measured in pixels.

 ### TargetLong
+**Datatype:** Double ArrayList

+TargetLong is the long side of the target measured in pixels.

 ### TargetHorizontal
+**Datatype:** Double ArrayList

+TargetHorizontal is the horizontal side of the target measured in pixels.

 ### TargetVertical
+**Datatype:** Double ArrayList

+TargetVertical is the vertical side of the target measured in pixels.

 ### currentPipeline
+**Datatype:** Byte

+currentPipeline is the current pipeline settings of the camera.
+Byte to conserve memory.

 ## Gyro Data